jupyter/notebook/CONTRIBUTING.md

 jupyter server extension enable notebook
 ```

 `notebook` follows a monorepo structure.
-To build all the packages at once:
+To build all the packages at once use:

 ```bash
 jlpm build